umccr/MAF-summary/README.md

 --datasets | Desired names of each dataset.
 The names are expected to be in the same order as provided *MAF* files --genes_min | Minimal percentage of patients carrying mutations in individual genes to be included in the report (OPTIONAL; default is 4)
---genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --out_folder | Output folder
+--genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --genes_blacklist | Location and name of a file listing genes to be excluded (OPTIONAL).
+Header is not expected and the genes should be listed in separate lines
+--samples_blacklist | Location and name of a file listing samples to be excluded (OPTIONAL).
+The ID of samples to be excluded are expected to be listed in column named "Tumor_Sample_Barcode".
+Additional columns are allowed
+--out_folder | Output folder

 <br />